...

 You can find more details on this aspect in one of our previous articles about the safety of Madagascar.

-Social Life and Entertainment
+Social Life and Entertainment in Madagascar

 Social life in Madagascar is vibrant, with opportunities for exploration and connection around every corner.
 You can find local events especially within Facebook groups, depending on your interest (music festival, theater, sports, etc).